learn-co-curriculum/react-ts-forms-lab/README.md

 of all the previous topics from this section, including initializing state, passing data and callback functions as props, and working with events.

+To get started, fork and clone this lab.
+Once cloned, run `npm install && npm start` to get the project running.

 ## Deliverables

 ### Filter